kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 ##  Prerequisites

 1. Create three Namespaces.
-Deploy two instances of the HttpBin Service, each in a separate Namespace.
+Deploy two instances of the HTTPBin Service, each in a separate Namespace.
 To learn how to do it, follow the [Create a workload](../01-00-create-workload.md) tutorial.
 Reserve the third Namespace for creating an APIRule.

     >**NOTE:** Remember to [enable the Istio sidecar proxy injection](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-20-enable-sidecar-injection) in each Namespace.